enkelprifti98/metal-isometric-xepa/README.md

 You can also use the VNC client of your choice and point it to the public IPv4 address of the Equinix Metal instance.

-In both cases, you will be prompted to connect and enter a password which will be `alpine`.
+In both cases, you will be prompted to connect and enter a password which will be `admin`.

 Once you have logged in, you will see the desktop UI.
 You may get a prompt about the Power Manager Plugin but you can just close the window by clicking the `X` button on the top right corner of the prompt.